A-iPower SUA2000i (Discontinued)

 The A-iPower SUA2000i versus other generators

 - The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
-This inverter generator has an average fuel consumption among comparably powerful devices, as it reaches 0.11 GPH (gallon per hour) at a 25% load.
-If not satisfied with the afore-mentioned fuel consumption, you may wish to check out the Energizer eZV2200P.
-With a fuel consumption of as little as 0.08 GPH, it is one of the most efficient generators currently on the market.
+With an estimated fuel consumption of 0.11 GPH at a 25% load, this inverter generator aligns with the average gasoline usage range of comparable products.
+If you are concerned with gasoline efficiency, having a fuel consumption of just 0.08 GPH, the Westinghouse iGen2800c is a device you could look out for.

 The bottom line